matthewgreer/mytimes-wordcross/README.md

 <hr>

 <a id="me"></a><h2>ABOUT ME</h2>
-<p>A highly-experienced classically-trained actor (and puppeteer for Ryan Reynolds's fake arms in a Peak Games TOON BLAST <a href="https://www.youtube.com/watch?v=YrnchwA9WYA" target=" ">commercial</a>, I'm now bringing the collaborative and imaginative skill set of a performing artist to the field of software development.
+<p>A highly-experienced classically-trained actor (and puppeteer for Ryan Reynolds's fake arms in a popular <a href="https://www.youtube.com/watch?v=YrnchwA9WYA" target=" ">commercial</a> for <strong>TOON BLAST</strong> by Peak Games), I'm now bringing the collaborative and imaginative skill set of a performing artist to the field of software development.
 I live in Brooklyn, NY with my actress wife and two alarmingly tall children.
 And a dog.
-And a tortoise.</p>
+And a tortoise.
+Visit <a href="http://www.matthewgreer.net" target=" "> matthewgreer.net</a> for more info.</p>
 <p><strong>Hobbies:</strong> designing and constructing space-efficient furniture, blues harmonica, contributing to the amazing <a href="https://www.linkedin.com/company/artistswhocode/" target=" ">Artists Who Code</a> community, and um, crosswords. <strong>Current consecutive solving streak for NYTimes Crossword:</strong> 480+ (<em>darn you, Xmas 2019!</em>)</p>

 <hr>